iAmNaz/FormValidationKit/README.md

 Apart from the built in validation rules you can create your own validation rules by implementing the FieldValidator protocol.

+Before you could use it you need to build for either an iOS device or simulator.
+You can read about a detailed tutorial on how to build frameworks here: http://locomoviles.com/ios-tutorials/create-ios-cocoa-touch-framework-using-xcode/

 Example implementation:
 ```swift
 import UIKit